joinpursuit/Pursuit-Core-iOS/units/unit01/lesson-08-arrays-two/README.md

 **Practice:**

 1. Make an array containing 200 copies of the number 9
-2. Make an array containing 20 copies of the string "Hello"
+1. Make an array containing 20 copies of the string "Hello"
-3. Make an array of 30 optional Ints set to nil
-4. Make a 2-dimensional 5 x 5 array of Ints all set to 0
+1. Make a 2-dimensional 5 x 5 array of Ints all set to 0

 ### 18. Solving problems with multidimensional arrays

 1. Given a square array, print out all elements
-2. Given a square array, print out the difference of the two diagonals
+1. Given a square array, print out the difference of the two diagonals
-3. Given a square array, print out the sum of the border
+1. Given a square array, print out the sum of the border
-4. Given a square array, print out the sum of all elements in odd numbered columns
+1. Given a square array, print out the sum of all elements in odd numbered columns
-5. Given a rectangular array, print out the sum of all elements in even numbered columns
+1. Given a rectangular array, print out the sum of all elements in even numbered columns